VOL. IV - CHAPTER 9

 Sarah Ann Mitchell died in 1904 aged 50 (Reg Gen March Qtr 1904 Brighton 2b 165)

-Nothing more is known about daughters Evelyn and Eliza, but the following is known about Johnston and Sarah's son:
+Nothing more is known about daughters Evelyn, but the following is known about son William and daughter Eliza.

 - William Johnson Mitchell and Helen Jane Upton